LawrenceHan/DeeplinkNavigator/README.md

 DeeplinkNavigator can push and present view controllers and execute closures with URLs.

-Provide the `from` parameter to `push()` to specify the navigation controller which the new view controller will be pushed.
-Similarly, provide the `from` parameter to `present()` to specify the view controller which the new view controller will be presented.
+Provide the `from` parameter to `push()` to specify the `DeeplinkPushable` which the new view controller will be pushed.
+Similarly, provide the `from` parameter to `present()` to specify the `DeeplinkPresentable` which the new view controller will be presented.
 If the `nil` is passed, which is a default value, current application's top most view controller will be used to push or present view controllers.

 `present()` takes an extra parameter: `wrap`.
 If `true` is specified, the new view controller will be wrapped with a `UINavigationController`.
 Default value is `false`.